 If the vehicle has not been licensed before, you will be contacted by the licensing team after your application has been determined.
-If the vehicle licence is granted, the vehicle plates will be sent out to you via recorded delivery post. you will be asked to come to the Civic centre to sign for and collect your plate and vehicle handbook.
+If granted you will be asked to come to the Civic centre to sign for and collect your plate and vehicle handbook.